 - Cough or wheezing

-- Esophageal manometry showing abnormal sphincter pressure
+- Esophageal manometry: to assess for abnormal sphincter pressure

 Call your doctor if:

-Call your health care provider if symptoms worsen or do not improve with lifestyle changes or medication, or if you have acid reflux symptoms two or more times per week.
+Call your healthcare provider if symptoms worsen or do not improve with lifestyle changes or medication, or if you have acid reflux symptoms two or more times per week.

-General measures include:
+General measures to help prevent GERD symptoms include: